 Android - Google Assistant

 Android TVs have voice control via Google Assistant.
-With this you not only control the TV, but also other Google devices in your house.
-With a simple voice command you dim the light from your smart lamps, after which you open a YouTube video with the next command.
-With the same ease you ask what the weather will be, after which the weather forecast appears on the screen.
+This allows you to control the TV as well as also other Google devices in your house.
+With a simple voice command, you can dim the light from your smart lamps.
+With the next command, you can start a YouTube video.
+You can just as easily ask what the weather will be like.
+Your TV displays the weather forecast on the screen right away.

 WebOS - ThinQ AI

 The speech assistant of WebOS TVs is supported by ThinQ AI.
 Although the extensive support is not yet available here, you do already have access to some basic functions, such as the recording of searches.
-This way you open a YouTube video or website quickly and easily.
-ThinQ AI is not yet available in Dutch.
+As a result, you can start a YouTube video or go to a website quickly and easily.

 Tizen - Bixby

-Samsung TVs work with their own speech assistant, called Bixby.
-With a simple voice command you turn on the TV with your voice, adjust the volume or search for a YouTube video.
-With the same ease you request extra information about the weather and time.
-Bixby is currently not yet available in Dutch.
+Samsung TVs have their own speech assistant, called Bixby.
+You can turn on the TV with a simple voice command, adjust the volume, or search for a YouTube video.
+You can also easily request extra information about the weather and time.

 Control and cast via app